-Zotero allows you to organise your references into Collections.
-For example, you can have separate Collections containing references for different chapters in your thesis or for different articles on which you're working.
+As we have seen, Zotero allows you to organise your references into 'collections'.
+For example, you can have separate collections containing references for different chapters in your thesis or for different projects on which you're working.
 These have also been described as folders so far in this document, and that is how they appear in the left pane.
-However, it is important to understand that items can belong to multiple Collections and Subcollections.
-Adding an item to multiple Collections does not duplicate it.
+However, it is important to understand that items can belong to multiple Zotero collections and subcollections.
+Adding an item to more than one collection does not duplicate it - it merely shows you a reference, which exists once in your library, in multiple places.
 The My Library folder at the top of the left pane will always show you the complete list of references in your library.

-- 1. To create a new Collection, click on the New Collection... icon under the File menu. - 2.
+- 1. To create a new collection, click on the New Collection... icon under the File menu. - 2.
 Give it a name. - 3.
-To add references to the Collection, highlight relevant references and drag and drop them into the folder. - 4.
-References can be added to more than one folder.
-Every reference will also remain within My Library. - 5.
-To create a Subcollection, right-click over a Collection and select New Subcollection.... - 6.
+To add references to the collection, select references and drag and drop them into the new collection. - 4.
+References can be added to more than one collection.
+Every reference will also remain within the My Library collection. - 5.
+To create a subcollection, right-click over a collection and select New Subcollection.... - 6.
 Items can also be removed from collections by right-clicking on them.
+Unless you want to completely delete an item from your library, make sure to choose 'Remove Item from Collection...'.
+Otherwise, choose 'Move Item to Bin...'.

 Tags are an alternative way of sorting and grouping references in Zotero.
-Often called 'keywords' in other contexts, tags allow for detailed characterization of a reference.
-You can tag items based on their topics, methods, status, ratings, or on your own workflow (e.g., "to-read").
-You can filter your library (or a Collection) to show items having a one or more tags.
+Often called 'keywords' in other contexts, tags allow for customized labelling of a reference.
+You can tag items based on anything - their topic, methods, status, ratings, or on your own workflow

+(e.g., 'to read').
+You can filter your library (or a collection) to show items having a one or more tags.
+You can also colour code tags to make tagged references stand out in your library and collections.
+Tags are managed in the bottom-left panel of the Zotero app window.
+You can also easily add an existing tag to multiple references be selecting and dragging the references over the tag in this panel.
 For more information see zotero.org/support/collections and tags.

-Creating a Bibliography in Zotero
+Creating a bibliography in Zotero